 ~ CURRENTLY INACTIVE ~

-Farm losses resulting from the 2021 drought, including loss of crops, sales, unexpected expenses, well drilling, etc. Deadline to apply for 1st round of funding: August 31, 2021.
+Farm losses resulting from the 2021-22 drought, including loss of crops, sales, unexpected expenses, well lowering or retrofitting, etc. Please read the application carefully for a list of fundable and non-fundable activities.

 At this time we are not accepting applications from non-profit, educational or demonstration farms.